Event Host Resources

 -

-Invite the Urban Forest Youth Program out to your event to host a Super Sapling activity for the littles.
+Invite the Urban Forest Youth Program out to your event to host a Super Sapling activity for the littles!

 -

-Invite Urban Forest Steward Stephanie Simmons to your event for a talk and/or walk on tree identification basics.
+Invite Urban Forest Steward Stephanie Simmons to your event for a talk and/or walk on tree identification basics!

 -

-Help Attendees Learn the Life Cycle of a Butterfly!
-A member of the City of Austin DSD Urban Forestry Youth Program can come to your event to lead this educational activity!
 Use familiar cooking ingredients to create a colorful art project that details the lifecycle of a butterfly.
 This activity typically lasts 45-60 minutes and is appropriate for children K-5.
-Want to bring this activity to your event?
-Contact the Youth Forest Council.
+Contact the Youth Forest Council for more information.

 -

 As the Horticultural Specialist at The George Washington Carver Museum’s Sunken Garden, Harvé Franks teaches a variety of classes to the community.
 As a long-term garden and arts educator, Harvé can offer gardening demonstrations and lectures on health and wellness, farm to table and food sustainability, and the indigenous farming culture of Central Texas.
-Contact Harvé about speaking at your event or sharing her expertise through activity!

 -

 Katherine Tombs is a Capital Area Master Naturalist at Keep Austin Beautiful.
 She looks forward to sharing information and resources about KAB’s Vermicomposting program: Composting with worms!
-Contact Katherine Tombs for more information.

 -

 Ready to learn about bats?
 Invite Erin Cord of Bat Conservation International to join your community event.
-Contact Erin Cord for more information.

 -